-You can apply for both Shell credit cards either on the Citibank website or over the phone by calling (877) 697-4355.
-To apply, you will need to provide personal information such as your name, date of birth, home address, annual income and Social Security number.
+You can apply for the Shell Credit Card either on the online or over the phone by calling (877) 697-4355.
+To apply, you will need to provide personal information such as your name, date of birth, home address, annual income and Social Security Number.
+The same methods apply to the Shell Gas Card, too.

 Usually, a decision will be given instantly, but if not, you will be notified of the decision by mail within 4 weeks.
 You should receive your credit card in the mail within 14 days of application approval.
-If you’ve applied for a Shell card and are waiting on a decision, you can check the status of your application on the Citi website.
+If you’ve applied for a Shell card and are waiting on a decision, you can check the status of your application online.

 Shell currently has two credit cards available to consumers: The Shell Gas Card and the Shell Credit Card.
 The difference between the two cards is the Shell Gas Card can only be used at Shell, while the Shell Credit Card can be used anywhere Mastercard is accepted.

 One of the best easy approval gas credit cards is the Discover it® Secured Credit Card.
-Because it’s secured, bad credit won’t disqualify you.
-Plus, it has a $0 annual fee and gives you 2% cash back on up to $1,000 you spend at gas stations and restaurants (combined) each quarter.
-And since it’s a cash back card with no restrictions on what gas stations are eligible for rewards earning, it’s one of the most flexible options.… read full answer
+It’s easy to get approved for this card even if you have bad credit, and you will enjoy a $0 annual fee as well as 2% cash back on up to $1,000 spent at gas stations and restaurants (combined) each quarter.
+There are no restrictions on what gas stations are eligible for rewards, so it’s one of the most flexible options.… read full answer

 The Discover it Secured Credit Card isn’t the only gas rewards card that’s easy to get.
 But most other offers require fair credit or better.

 Here are some of the best easy approval gas credit cards:

 Discover it® Secured Credit Card: $0 annual fee.
 2% cash back at gas stations and restaurants, up to $1,000 spent each quarter combined.
 1% cash back everywhere else.
 First-year rewards match. $200 minimum refundable security deposit.
 You can get this card with bad credit/limited credit.